 Pop singer, Dusty Springfield was not only dedicated to her music but to her love of animals, in particular, her cat Nicolas.

 When she died Dusty made sure that Nicolas was well taken care of and was to be fed only the best baby food and to be serenaded by her own music each night.
 Further, Nicholas was to be re-homed with a guardian with another cat so they could be married.

 It was a peculiar request but one that expressed her deepest love, Nicolas was a very privileged cat who lived the rest of his days in an outlandish style.

 One of the most famous and renowned playwrights of all time, William Shakespeare would certainly make the list for leaving something strange in his Will.

 To his beloved wife Anne Hathaway, Shakespeare left his second best bed.
 Strangely enough, leaving the bed isn’t as peculiar as what would seem.
 Back then it was a relatively normal item to leave behind.
-A high quality and bed bug free bed was somewhat of a luxtury and hard to come by, in fact bequeathing a bed to someone is regard as a highly thoughtful gift.
+A high quality and bed bug-free bed were somewhat of a luxury and hard to come by, in fact bequeathing a bed to someone is regarded as a highly thoughtful gift.